issamsaid/hiCL/README.md

 ## Branches and cloning
 The project contains two git main branches: **master** and **develop**.
-The **master** branch only contains the major releases and stable versions, and is intended to use the library as is.
+The **master** branch only contains the major releases, and is intended to use the library as is.
+We recommend to clone from this branch if you would like to use the latest stable version.
+The current version of the software is 1.0.
 The releases are tagged on the master branch and each version has a major number and a minor number which are used as the tagging string (.e.g. the first release is tagged 1.0 on the master branch).